Marc-Berg/node-red-contrib-iobroker/docs/nodes/iob-out.md

 **Set Mode**
 - **Value (ack=true)**: Confirmed value from device/sensor
 - **Command (ack=false)**: Command to be executed by device

+Note: ack is determined by the selected Set Mode.
+A msg.ack value does not override this.

 ### Auto-Create Objects